 How much does an engineering study cost?

-The cost of an engineering study varies greatly, and it depends on the hours spent measuring the system, preparing calculations, and conducting the load test.
+The cost of an engineering study varies and depends on the hours spent measuring the system, preparing calculations, and load testing.
 Any information the customer provides up-front can ease the process and reduce time spent in research, especially on older systems or obsolete equipment.
 We understand that budgets are tight, and we provide free quotations and competitive estimates.
 Pricing starts at about $2,500 and up.

 We ship equipment across the country and worldwide, and our service area includes New Jersey, the Greater New York City area, the Greater Philadelphia area, Delaware, and Eastern Shore Maryland.